-The employee, agency or Department of Personnel may initiate an individual study.
+The employee, agency or Human Resource Management may initiate an individual study.
 Reclassification of an existing position through the individual study process requires verification of significant change resulting from a gradual accumulation of new duties or a planned organizational change.
-Position-specific information is collected on a Position Questionnaire (NPD-19) and is used by the Department of Personnel (or delegated agency personnel staff) in the evaluation process.
+Position-specific information is collected on a Position Questionnaire (NPD-19) and is used by Human Resource Management (or delegated agency personnel staff) in the evaluation process.
 (NAC 284.126)

-An occupational group study is initiated by the Department of Personnel to review the classification of a group of positions and/or related classes.
+An occupational group study is initiated by Human Resource Management to review the classification of a group of positions and/or related classes.
 Position-specific information may also be evaluated in this process.
-The major purposes of an occupational group study are to review and update class titles, concepts and minimum qualifications; consolidate position-specific classes into more generic classes; and realign grade levels when established criteria are met
+The major purposes of an occupational group study are to review and update class titles, concepts and minimum qualifications; consolidate position-specific classes into more generic classes; and realign grade levels when established criteria are met.